-A. Individual plans
+Individual plans

-- 1. Tenure-based: An individual's base pay is increased based on length of service.
+- A. Tenure-based: An individual's base pay is increased based on length of service.
 This is a very popular plan with unions.
-As Aamodt indicates, this is not a performance-based plan. - 2.
-Pay for skill or knowledge.
+This is not a pay for performance plan. - B. Pay for skill or knowledge.
 An employee's base salary is increased based on the number of tasks or skills that he/she can do, regardless of the particular job he/she performs.
-Typically, employees receive higher pay for learning other jobs within the organization -- this creates a much more "flexible" workforce for the organization.
-But again, this is not performance-based because it is only based on the number of tasks/skills the employee can do; not on frequently or how well he/she performs the tasks/skills. - 3.
-Merit pay: See Aamodt, page 345.
-Merit pay is the most common type of pay raise system and almost always based on annual, subjective performance ratings of supervisors.
+This creates a much more "flexible" workforce for the organization.
+This is not a pay for performance system because it is only based on the number of tasks/skills the employee can do; not on how well he/she performs the tasks/skills when they perform them. - C. Merit pay: See Aamodt, page 345.
+Merit pay is the most common type of pay raise system.
+Pay raises are annual and almost always based on annual, subjective performance ratings of supervisors.
 The raise is typically given as a percentage of base pay.
 There are some data suggesting that while merit pay may increase performance for a short period of times, the gains seem to be short-lived.
-The problem with merit pay relates primarily to the fact that it is based on subjective performance appraisals.
-Thus, the main problem is connecting the subjective appraisals to the merit increase.
-Because we have already dealt with that in this class in the performance appraisal unit, I am not going to talk about that in this unit.
-This is not a pay for performance system although business and compensation experts would contest this.
+This is not a pay for performance system. - D. Special recognition bonuses, also called lump sum bonuses: While these are individual recognition awards, in most cases, employees do not know the distribution method in advance or what criteria will be used to determine whether or not they will receive a bonus.
+Bonus plans are administered at the discretion of management.
+Bonuses can be given "sporadically" (whenever management decides they are warranted) or annually but are usually given "sporadically".
+Some people in the compensation field have nicknamed these "Give and go" bonuses.
+This is not a pay for performance system.